TashaTu/SINanalyzer/README.md

 ## Introduction

-This package provides comprehensive tools for constructing single-sample networks, analyzing network features, and visualizing networks.
+This package provides comprehensive tools for constructing single-sample networks and visualizing networks.
 It supports four distinct methods for single-sample network construction:

 1. **SiNE(Single-Sample subNetwork Extractor)** is an efficient approach, inspired by our team's SWEET method, designed to construct single-sample subnetworks